Xi challenges US global leadership, warns against decoupling | ExBulletin

 Xi challenges US global leadership, warns against decoupling

-In a veiled critique of US efforts to reduce reliance on Chinese supply chains and halt exports of products such as advanced computer chips, Xi said “any effort to build barriers and decouple goes against economic and market principles, and would only harm others without profiting. “
+In a veiled critique of US efforts to reduce reliance on Chinese supply chains and halt exports of products such as advanced computer chips, Xi said any effort to build barriers and decouple will against economic and market principles, and would only harm others without profiting.

 Xi spoke via video to more than 2,000 officials and business executives attending the Boao conference in person in the southern island province of Hainan.
 World leaders and heads of the International Monetary Fund and the United Nations attended the opening ceremony via video link, state media reported.

-After canceling the forum last year due to the coronavirus outbreak, China is signaling it is open for business with the resumption of the conference, billed as an Asian version of the Davos World Economic Forum.
+After canceling the forum last year due to the coronavirus outbreak, China is signaling its openness for business with the resumption of the conference, billed as an Asian version of the Davos World Economic Forum.
 In the past, officials have used the event to announce major steps to open up the financial system, including the establishment and expansion of the Stock Connect program that links the mainland’s trade with Hong Kong.

 China is making a concerted effort to improve ties with US companies in particular.
-Many U.S. executives participate in the forum, including Tim Cook of Apple Inc., Elon Musk of Tesla Inc., Stephen Schwarzman of Blackstone Group Inc., and Ray Dalio of Bridgewater Associates.
+A large number of US executives participate in the forum, including Tim Cook of Apple Inc., Elon Musk of Tesla Inc., Stephen Schwarzman and Bridgewater Associates Ray Dalio.

 Climatic issues